 It involves qubits positioned on a 2D lattice, forming a fixed hexagonal configuration.
 The distinguishing feature of the Honeycomb code, in contrast to the surface code, is its reliance on two-body parity checks, specifically $XX$, $YY$, and $ZZ$ measurements, instead of requiring $XXXX$ and $ZZZZ$ measurements.
 Figure~\ref{honeycomb}c provides the equivalent circuit for performing $XX$ and $ZZ$ parity check measurements in the Honeycomb code.

 It was also shown that this code exhibited comparable thresholds to the surface code~\cite{Wang_2011}, in contrast to Gauge codes which can be realised using two-body parity checks, but whose stabilisers are generally much higher weights~\cite{Bombin_2010}.
 Since the Honeycomb code requires only two-body parity measurements, $M_{pp2}$, which may be achievable experimentally in some systems naturally.
-In~\cite{Gidney_2021}, Gidney and Fowler showed that if considered a situation where a natural $M_{pp2}$ measurement is available from the hardware, such that error modelling essentially mirrors a phenomenological noise model, where a perfect multi-qubit measurement is applied, followed by the error mapping: